When you can't speak...

 How long does it take to get an ID bracelet?

-Assuming that we contact you personally to confirm wrist sizes and get correct medical information, the order sould ship the next day.
+Assuming we can reconfirm your skintight wrist size and get correct medical information, it takes 3 days to custom size and engrave the ID tag.
 In general, we allow 2 weeks since these are all custom handmade bracelets.
 However, most orders, even when we can't contact you immediately, will go out much sooner.
-Inquire for rush orders.
+Inquire about rush orders.

 Why wear a medical alert bracelet?